What is Peyronie’s Disease?

 There’s nothing unique about our Doppler technology that analyzes penile blood flow rates, etc. However, other urologists fail to capture all the readings we know are essential to subsequently remove plaque with our patented system.
 Without all that data?
 We would be flying blind like some others just treating and injecting without a quantifiable plan.
 We won’t do that on any patient.

-We’re sorry for this inconvenience but to insure your success, it can’t be helped.
+We’re sorry for this inconvenience, but to ensure your success, it simply can’t be helped.

-Also, if we’re successful in developing our new means of Doppler mapping the “spider web strands” in the penile plaque in 2020, you’ll be very happy to get this analysis as it will save patients time and money.
+Also, if we’re successful in developing our new means of Doppler mapping the “spider web strands” in the penile plaque, you’ll be very happy to get this analysis as it will save patients time and money.

 I want to get started: how do I do that?

-If you live relatively nearby Atlanta you can schedule your initial visit by calling our office.
+If you live relatively close to Atlanta you can schedule your initial visit by calling our office.
 However, most of our Peyronie’s patients come from across the US and even from around the globe.
-We need those coming from out of state to plan on being with us for three days: a Monday, Tuesday and Wednesday – in order for us to gather all you case history, perform all our tests and develop a viable solution plan for your case.
-Most interstate patients subsequently return for treatments a few days out of each month until they’re healed.
-If you’re coming from outside the US, we like to expand visit windows into weeks versus days for the sake of travel cost – with you returning every 3-6 months until your Peyronie’s is completely cleared up.
+We need those coming from out of state to plan on being with us for at least three days in order for us to gather your case history, perform all testing, and develop a viable solution plan for your case.
+Most out-of-state patients subsequently return for treatments a few days out of each month until they’re healed.
+If you’re coming from outside the US, we like to expand visit windows into weeks versus days for the sake of travel cost, with you returning every 3 to 6 months until your Peyronie’s is completely cleared up.

 We’ve been using urologic grade LISW longer than any other urology practice in the USA.
-It’s an absolutely amazing technology for aspects of penile tissue healing but penile plaque dissemination simply isn’t one of those outcomes.
+It’s an absolutely amazing technology for aspects of penile tissue healing, but the breaking up of plaque within the penis simply isn’t one of those outcomes.
 It hyper-vascularizes tissue and triggers the cells to help heal treated areas.
 That’s ideally suited for some aspects of healing select cases within chronic erectile dysfunction.
 We wish it removed plaque: would make our cases much easier to treat.

-Attempting to heal Peyronie’s without using a detailed Penile Doppler is like a yardstick trying to hit a bulls-eye with a blindfold on.
+Attempting to heal Peyronie’s without using a detailed Penile Doppler as a yardstick is like trying to hit a bullseye with a blindfold on.
 Such approaches are ridiculous and wishful thinking at best.

-I’ve heard using PRP and Priopus Shots can heal Peyronie’s Disease.
-Do you offer that, as well?
+I’ve heard using PRP and the Priapus Shot® can heal Peyronie’s.
+Do you offer that as well?

-While shockwave therapy by itself is a waste of time and money healing a Peyronie’s indication, PRP / platelet rich plasma (PRP) injections and-or Priopus® shots are completely worthless.
+While shockwave therapy by itself is a waste of time and money when trying to heal Peyronie’s, platelet rich plasma (PRP) injections and/or the Priapus Shot® are completely worthless.

 These injections are known to be of value to professional athletes and others in helping heal injuries by stimulating faster healing.
 However, they are proven to cause zero healing effect in the penis beyond a brief sensation surge.

-Our founding physician invested almost four years attempting to heal Peyronie’s disease through varied applications from a wide variety of cell and platelet rich plasma (PRP) injections.
+Our founding physician, Steven L. Morganstern, M.D. invested almost four years attempting to heal Peyronie’s disease through varied applications from a wide variety of cell and platelet rich plasma (PRP) injections.
 The results did not show measurable improvement.

-No. The reason PRP shots are ineffective for the penis was proven from years of research shared by DR. Tom Lue and shared during a keynote address at the 2016 American Urology Association convention in San Diego.
+No. The reason PRP shots are ineffective for the penis was proven from years of research shared by Dr. Tom Lue and were shared during a keynote address at the 2016 American Urology Association convention in San Diego.

-Dr. Lue is considered the nation’s foremost University researcher in urology and invested over two years trying to improve these treatments for penile healing technologies.
+Dr. Lue is considered the nation’s foremost university researcher in urology and invested over two years trying to improve treatments for penile healing technologies.

-Dr. Lue is considered the nation’s foremost Peyronie’s researcher.
-Dr. Lue is a university professor and Vice Chair of Urology and serves as medical director of Knuppe Molecular Urology Laboratory at University of California, San Francisco.
-Dr. Lue remains actively involved in basic and clinical research in erectile dysfunction, priapism and Peyronie’s disease as well as urinary incontinence for more than 30 years.
+He is also considered the nation’s foremost Peyronie’s researcher.
+Dr. Lue is a university professor, Vice Chair of Urology, and serves as Medical Director of Knuppe Molecular Urology Laboratory at University of California, San Francisco.
+He has remained actively involved in basic and clinical research in erectile dysfunction, priapism, and Peyronie’s disease as well as urinary incontinence for over 30 years.

-Dr. Lue invested over two years trying to make every known variety of cell harvest and injections work in healing the disease.
+Dr. Lue invested over two years in trying to make every known variety of cell harvest and injection work in healing Peyronie’s.

 He ended up discovering it didn’t work because of the unique, powerful rates of blood flow in the penis (second only to the human heart in force).
 He detected that 98% of all injected regenerative cells were completely gone from the penis within twenty-four hours and 99% were gone in forty-eight hours.